 Here's a list of the usual recurring expenses:

 Estimate your initial budget by reflecting on your own monthly expenses.
-For items or services that you do not personally use, research on its current price in the market.
+For items or services that you do not personally use, research the current prices in the market.

-Knowing your expenses per month will help you determine how much you can charge your clients.
-A good business stays afloat when both expenses and profits are managed well.
-Well, of course, having profits should be one of your goals.
+Knowing your expenses per month will help you determine how much to charge your clients.
+Your fees should be able to cover your expenses.

-Once you've checked all your recurring expenses, identify which ones are fixed and which ones vary.
+Once you've checked all your recurring expenses, classify them into fixed and variable.
 You can argue that there are no fixed costs because all expenses change over time.
-So, to manage this, you should budget in a specific timeline: short-term and long-term budgets.
+You can account for such change by budgeting in distinct timelines: have short-term and long-term budgets.

-If you are starting your business, it's best to create a short-term budget of three months and six months.
-After the timeframe you've set, check your expenses and make the necessary adjustments to your budget.
-Once you've gotten a hang of it, you can create your long-term budgets: one year, three years, and five years.
+When you are starting your business, you'll want to plan short-term budgets of three months and six months.
+Once the set amount of time has passed, review your expenses and make any necessary adjustments to your budget.
+After you've gotten a hang of short-term budgeting, you can plan your long-term budgets: one year, three years, and five years.

 For fixed costs, you can create estimates for longer periods of time.
 However, for variable costs, you need to create estimates based on the trends you can see.
-In this case, reviewing your expenses every month, quarter, and year helps you get better in creating those estimates.
+In this case, reviewing your expenses every month, quarter, and year will help you improve in creating those estimates.

-TIP: Find out what expenses you need to pay for one-time only.
-Create a separate spreadsheet so you won't be reminded to pay them at a certain schedule.
+TIP: Find out what expenses you need to pay as a one-time outlay only.
+Create a separate spreadsheet for these to avoid recurring reminders.

 Now that you've outlined how much your business will cost, it's time to check how much you can charge your clients.
 Aside from the expenses, you also have to factor in non-variable factors such as your expertise, time, and the current market.

 Most often, time and expertise are computed the same way.
 The idea is the higher your expertise, the faster you can get things done.
-However, in the tax preparation business, it's not just the speed that clients are looking after, it's also the accuracy.
+However, in the tax business, it is not speed alone that clients demand, but also accuracy.
 Additionally, the more experience you have gives you more confidence.
 A confident tax preparer makes the client feel better about choosing you.

 Another way to determine how much you'll charge is by looking at the current market.
-You don't want to be undercharging or overcharging your clients because you didn't know how much clients would pay for your service.
-Tax preparation rates are different when you're in New York and when you're in Dallas.
+You don't want to be undercharging or overcharging due to a lack of information about standard rates in your area.
+Tax preparation rates will differ depending on whether you're in New York or in Dallas.

 Understanding the current market also means checking your competitors' rates.
-You don't want to be offering rates that are too low or too high from your competitors.
-Going too low may drive the whole market rate down.
-If your rates are too high, you might not get clients.
+You don't want to be offering rates that are too low or too high compared to your competitors.
+If your rates are too high, you might lose business to other tax return preparers.

-Now that you have an estimate of your expenses and possible profits, it's time to build contingencies.
-Create "what if" scenarios to understand how much adjustments you need in your budget.
-Here are some questions you should ask yourself:
+Once you've made an estimate of expenses and potential profits, plan for contingencies.
+Envision "what if" scenarios to determine how you might make adjustments to your budget.
+Here are some questions to ask yourself:

-Creating these scenarios and planning contingencies to address these will help you manage your budget well.
+Envisioning these scenarios and planning contingencies to address them will help you manage your budget well.

-Once you have all the data, start creating your initial budget.
-Remember, you need to review and analyze your expenses and profits every month.
+When you have gathered your data, start creating your initial budget.
+Keep in mind that you need to review and analyze your expenses and profits every month.
 Learning how to manage your budget will lessen the pains of maintaining and expanding your business.
-As time passes, creating your budget won't be as daunting as it used to be.
+As time passes, managing your budget won't be as daunting as it was initially.

-Most tax forms are available on the IRS website.
-The IRS has detailed the forms and the instructions for each one for easy download and reference.
-You can fill it in using the Adobe Acrobat PDF Editor.
-Afterward, file the forms via the e-File application.
+Most tax forms are available to download on the IRS website.
+The IRS has detailed instructions for each one for easy reference.
+You can fill up forms using the Adobe Acrobat PDF Editor.
+Once ready, file the forms via the e-File application.

-However, not all clients want to file their tax using the IRS e-File system.
-Clients who opt for paper filing their tax returns do not want to take on risks on their personal tax and financial data security.
-Some clients may not be eligible for an e-filing option, too.
+You may find that not all clients want to file their returns using the IRS e-File system.
+Clients who opt for paper filing their tax returns include those with concerns about the security of their financial data.
+Some clients may not be eligible for an e-filing option.
 In 2018, IRS still received 13,628,000 paper tax returns.

-For paper filing, you can order available tax forms from the IRS for a limited quantity.
+To handle paper filing,order available tax forms from the IRS for a limited quantity.
 Expect the forms to be mailed after ten business days.
 If you have regular clients who prefer paper filing, make sure to order forms as soon as you can.
 Tax forms for the calendar year filing are available for ordering as early as December 1 of the previous year.
-Paper filing is not as common as it used to so be sure to allow additional time preparing and mailing.
+Paper filing is not as common as it used to be.
+You'll want to allot additional time for preparing and mailing paper forms.